esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 They are also relevant for self-study participants, who can use the slides with accompanying notes to get a quick introduction to the subject.

 Slides are written in markdown, and rendered with Reveal.js.
-Technical information about the structure of this file [is here](#slides-with-revealjs).
+Technical information about the structure of these files [is here](#slides-with-revealjs).

 ### Videos